magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 ### Who are you?
 Whoever you are in the past, several things are true now.
-- **At the Edge.** You are on your last legs.
+- **Hanging on a Cliff.** You are on your last legs.
 You have nowhere else to go.
 Circumstances have forced you to become Hunters, those who embrace corruption to go out into the wilderness and hunt.
 Hunters are respected, feared, and ostracized.
 - **Patron.** Andurin Cragscliff, an old veteran hunter, has inducted you into the fold.
 The grey-haired dwarf styles himself as a historian of sorts, searching for the mist's origins.
 What is your relationship with him?
 Who is he to you?
 - **Dim Light.** You live in Maplemoor, a small town surrounded by forests.
 Who were you before becoming a hunter?
 Did you live a decent life or were you starving on the streets since you could remember?
 How did your life crumble?
 Are there any pieces left?
 - **Flicker of the Past.** An event in your past has etched itself into your psyche.
 A trauma.
 What was the traumatic event?
 How did it help shape your worldview?